docarray/docarray/docs/advanced/document-store/elasticsearch.md

 Other functions behave the same as in-memory DocumentArray.

-### Bulk request configuration
+### Bulk request customization

-You can configure how bulk requests is being sent to Elasticsearch when adding documents by adding additional `kwargs` when adding documents.
-Bulk operation is used for several index operations; like (`index` or `delete`).
+You can customize how bulk requests is being sent to Elasticsearch when adding documents by adding additional `kwargs` on `extend` method call.
 See [the official Documentation](https://elasticsearch-py.readthedocs.io/en/v8.3.3/helpers.html) for more details.
-Notes that only the following parameters are accepted, the others will be ignored
+See the following code for example:

 ```python
 from docarray import Document, DocumentArray